01 Mar Natural ways to help mild anxiety

-We can all suffer from feeling anxious and low from time to time, especially when our stress levels are high, when our feel-good factor can simply disappear.
-Our modern lives are demanding and often we don’t have time to look after our body and mind properly.
+We can all suffer from feeling anxious and low from time to time, especially if our stress levels are high, when our feel-good factor can simply disappear.
+Our modern lives are demanding and often we don’t have time to look after our body and mind properly, but there are natural ways to help with mild anxiety.

-But if you feel your anxiety is mild and your mood is just slightly low, then help yourself to feel better by following our tips for having a good mood day.
+But if you feel your anxiety is mild and your mood is just slightly low, then help yourself to feel better by following our natural ways to help with anxiety so you have a good mood day.

 Look at your diet and exercise

 As always, diet and exercise play a big part in how we feel.
 Too much sugar in our diets can cause mood swings and not enough exercise can lead to lethargy.
-So take a look at what you’re eating and see if you can start with small increases in whole foods and begin to cut back on processed and nutrient deficient snacks.
+So take a look at what you’re eating and see if you can start with small increases in whole foods and begin to cut back on processed and nutrient-deficient snacks.
 Increase your water intake to flush out toxins and increase your activity levels by moving around for at least 10 minutes a day.
-Even dancing in front of MTV can be a good, gentle way to improve your energy levels and build up your feel good factor!
+This could include walking in nature, or dancing to music; the key is to move every day.

 You could also try a course of HRI Good Mood™, a traditional herbal medicinal product which can be used to relieve the symptoms of slightly low mood and mild anxiety based on traditional use.